HG Wells: Today we will look into the Future

 For those living great distances from their loved ones, HG Wells had predicted a device that could allow people to stay in touch and nurture the most precious of relationships.
 For those of us working in consultancy, HG Wells had just predicted a device that meant our clients could bother us at any time, day or night, about irrelevant nonsense whilst we are trying to complete other tasks.
 He had just predicted our doom.

 HG Wells wrote a chapter that was later removed from The Time Machine.
-It featured futuristic humans who remained in the general proportions of human-kind.
-They had however grown slender, weak of limb, feeble even due to a lack of need for manual labour.
+It featured futuristic humans who remained in the general proportions of humankind.
+They had however grown slender, weak of limb, feeble even due to a lack of need for manual labor.
 Their heads had grown larger as a lot of their work was completed mentally.
 Their skin had a greyish tinge as they would not often go outside.
 “The Greys” represented the future of humankind.
-They also captured a generations imagination.
+They also captured the imagination of a generation.
 The Greys became the popular go-to iconic imagery for aliens from another planet.
-Some theorise that our future selves have evolved into The Greys, become sick and returned to us looking for some kind of cure in their genetic history.
+Some theorize that our future selves have evolved into The Greys, become sick, and returned to us looking for some kind of cure in their genetic history.
 That’s why they keep popping up in fields outside raves and abducting people.
 Their obsession with mutilating cows and probing people remains a mystery.

 Although this History has not yet come true, only time will tell…